slideflow/slideflow/docs-source/source/custom_loops.rst

 TFRecord DataLoader
 *******************

-The :class:`slideflow.Dataset` class includes both :func:`torch` and :func:`tensorflow` functions to prepare a Tensorflow ``tf.data.Dataset`` or PyTorch ``torch.utils.data.DataLoader`` object to interleave and process images from stored TFRecords.
+The :class:`slideflow.Dataset` class includes functions to prepare a Tensorflow ``tf.data.Dataset`` or PyTorch ``torch.utils.data.DataLoader`` object to interleave and process images from stored TFRecords.
 First, create a ``Dataset`` object at a given tile size:

 .. code-block:: python